ScribesZone/ScribesTools/docs/useocl/index.rst

 following the procedure below.

 USE and SOIL highlighting
-"""""""""""""""""""""""""""
+"""""""""""""""""""""""""
 PyCharm support syntax highlighing for many languages but not USE OCL.
 The file contains the definition of the language (keywords, comments, etc.).

+1. PyCharm should be stopped.
+2. Download |UseOCLxml|.
-PyCharm should be stoped.
-PyCharm, download |UseOCLxml|, and copy this file to ``.PyCharm50/config/filetypes`` (create the directory ``filetypes`` if it does not exist already).
+3. Copy this file to ``.PyCharm50/config/filetypes``
+    (create the directory ``filetypes`` if it does not exist already).

 .. note::